Atos-Research-and-Innovation/IoTagent-LoRaWAN/docs/tutorialStm32TTN.md

 ![SW4STM32 build](https://github.com/Atos-Research-and-Innovation/IoTagent-LoRaWAN/blob/master/docs/img/stm32_ttn_tutorial/eclipse_build.gif)

 - Connect the *P-NUCLEO-LRWAN1* board to an available USB port.
-Run the following commands to check that it has been correctly recognized:
+In a terminal, run the following commands to check that it has been correctly recognized:

 ````console
 lsusb